Lemoncode/bootcamp-backend/00-stack-documental/99-beta-nodejs-18/04-rest-api/07-testing/02-basic-concepts/README.md

 ```

 Why the second spec is failing? `TypeError: Cannot redefine property: isLowerThanFive`.
-We could find [many related issues](https://github.com/facebook/jest/issues/880) like this one.
+We could find [many related issues](https://github.com/facebook/jest/issues/880) or [using Object.defineProperty](https://github.com/facebook/jest/issues/6914) like this one.
 We should update the code:

 _./src/calculator.spec.ts_